GRFcenter/XChiMar/README.md

   convenience and enabling flexible use.

 ## Example
+- We provide example_data and code in https://github.com/GRFcenter/XChiMar/.
+- Using the data (https://github.com/GRFcenter/XChiMar/example_data/input_data/1612151M.vcf.gz), you can obtain the genotype prediction performance using the XChiMar model and the updated genotype vcf file as a result.
+- You can use it easily by setting the path according to your user environment in config.yml.
+As follows: bash run_XChiMar.sh config.yml

 ## LICENSE
 This project is licensed under the [MIT License](LICENSE) with a patent notice.
 See the LICENSE file for details.